 Materials:

-- Fabrics in various colors, patterns and textures (I used cotton, burlap, soft felt and organza)
+- A few pieces of fabric in various colors, patterns and textures (I used cotton fabrics, burlap, soft felt and organza)

 - Ribbon (I used golden ribbon I’ve got from this Burlap table runner project) – 2 strips.
 Alternatively, use bias tape.

-- Optional – Template (download from here if you don’t want to make your own)
+- bunting Template (get it from here if you don’t want to make your own)

 - Cutting mat